 - Available quantity

-- When you create items (and item variations) you can choose to limit the quantity available for that specific item (or item variation).
+- When you create items (and item variations) you can choose to limit the quantity available for each.

-- One page (URL) that aggregates all of your “active” collections at any given time.
-It's a handy, one-stop shop URL for your community or group.
+- One page (URL) that allows you to showcase specific collections within your account that are relevant to your group at any given time.
+You can customize this page to be a handy, one-stop shop URL for your community or group.